Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure APIM for Service Fabric Managed Cluster.md

 The steps below describe how to configure [Azure API Management](https://learn.microsoft.com/azure/api-management/) (APIM) to route traffic to a back-end service in a Service Fabric Managed Cluster using PowerShell.
 For unmanaged clusters, use [Integrate API Management with Service Fabric in Azure](https://learn.microsoft.com/azure/service-fabric/service-fabric-tutorial-deploy-api-management).

 Service Fabric Managed Clusters provision and manage the 'server' certificate including the rollover process before certificate expiration.
-There is currently no notification when this occurs.
+There is currently no notification when this rollover occurs.
+The 'server' certificate is used for cluster management and is also used for the cluster http endpoint.
-APIM service connections use X509 Certificate authentication requiring the configuration of the server certificate thumbprint.
-When the certificate is rolled over, the APIM connection will fail to connect to cluster causing applications to fail.
+APIM service connections to a Service Fabric cluster use this X509 Certificate authentication to the cluster http endpoint.
+This endpoint is by default port 19080 and is the same port used by Service Fabric Explorer (SFX).
+When this certificate is rolled over, the APIM connection will fail to connect to cluster causing applications to fail.
+To avoid this, the APIM connection should be configured to use the 'server' certificates' Issuer Thumbprint.
+This will allow the APIM connection to continue to work after the certificate rollover process.

 ## Requirements

 - Service Fabric Managed Cluster deployed using an existing external virtual network.
+This configuration is required for management of network settings that is not available with a default managed cluster deployment.
 See [Bring your own virtual network](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking#bring-your-own-virtual-network) in [Configure network settings for Service Fabric Managed Clusters](https://learn.microsoft.com/azure/service-fabric/how-to-managed-cluster-networking) for additional  information.
 - [Azure API Management](https://learn.microsoft.com/azure/api-management/).
 - Azure Key vault with certificate.